Gale Storm: Early life

 Storm was born in Bloomington, Texas, United States.
+Her middle name Owaissa means "Bluebird" in native American language.
 The youngest of five children, she had two brothers and two sisters.
-Her father, William Walter Cottle, died after a year-long illness when she was just 17 months old, and her mother, Minnie Corina Cottle, struggled to rear the children alone.
+Her father, William Walter Cottle, died after a year-long illness when she was only 17 months old, and her mother, Minnie Corina Cottle, struggled to raise the children alone.

-Storm's elder sister Lois gave her baby sister the middle name "Owaissa", a Norridgewock Native American word meaning "bluebird".
-Her mother took in sewing, then opened a millinery shop in McDade, Texas, which failed, and finally moved her family to Houston.
-Storm learned to be an accomplished dancer and became an excellent ice skater at Houston's Polar Palace.

 Storm attended Holy Rosary School in what is now Midtown, Houston.
 She performed in the drama club at both Albert Sidney Johnston Junior High School and San Jacinto High School.

 When Storm was 17, two of her teachers urged her to enter a contest on Gateway to Hollywood, broadcast from the CBS Radio studios in Hollywood.
-First prize was a one-year contract with a movie studio.
-She won and was immediately given the stage name Gale Storm.
+First prize was a one-year contract with a movie studio, which she won, and was immediately given the stage name Gale Storm.
 Her performing partner (and future husband), Lee Bonnell from South Bend, Indiana, became known as Terry Belmont.